What Is Hyaluronic Acid, and What Does It Do For Your Skin?

 Hyaluronic acid is a humectant, meaning it draws moisture from its environment and retains it like a sponge.
 According to Harvard Health Publishing, it holds over 1,000 times its weight in water.

 Dr. Jaliman describes the ingredient as a clear, gooey substance that occurs naturally in our bodies.
 Applied topically, the polymer has the ability to hydrate and plump your skin.
+Hence why it's a hero ingredient in so many great serums.

 Hyaluronic Acid's Benefits For Skin